Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ![A more zoomed out view showing all transmissions at once](../../assets/images/Radio/GOES-GRB.jpg) <br>
 *GOES 18 GRB, spike on the left is DCP and spike on the right is CDA telemetry.*

-> GOES 19 has launched fairly recently, is currently commisioning with no active L band imagery broadcasts.
+> GOES 19 has launched fairly recently, is currently commissioning with no active L band imagery broadcasts.
 It is expected to replace GOES 16 in early-to-mid 2025.
 > GOES 14, 17 are currently in on-orbit storage and are not broadcasting anything useful.

 ### EWS-G

-- **EWS-G2 (GOES 15)**, a retired GOES satellite part of the `GOES-N` series, was transferred to USSF and moved over the Indian ocean to replace EWS-G1 (GOES 13) and now broadcasts a few relatively weak signals:
+- **EWS-G2 (GOES 15)**, a retired GOES satellite part of the `GOES-N` series, was transferred to USSF and moved over the Indian Ocean to replace EWS-G1 (GOES 13) and now broadcasts a few relatively weak signals:
     - **CDA Telemetry** - Contains telemetry (duh), can be used to check your setup is working properly.
-    - **GVAR** - A relatively weak broadcast that contains all 5 imagery channels at a 1 km/px quality for the singular VIS channel and 4km/px for the other IR channels.
+    - **GVAR** - A relatively weak broadcast that contains all 5 imagery channels at a 1 km/px quality for the singular VIS channel and 4 km/px for the other IR channels.
     - **SD** - Broadcasts raw instrument data, separates into two downlinks on the same frequency:
         - **Raw imager data**
         - **Raw sounder data**